cortical-io/Public/iris/README.md

 **To Run:**

-Double-Click on the ".jar" file or execute:
+Simply Double-Click on the ".jar" file...

+-or-

+execute:

 ```
 > java -jar iris-1.0.9q-all.jar